kkadusic/rpr-tutorijali/README.md

-# Introduction to Java - Simple Tutorials
+# Introduction to Java - Tutorials

 This repository contains Java programs and simple desktop apps made using JavaFX as a part of a university course.
 Other included tools are SQLite database, JasperReports, Java ResourceBundle (for internationalization), and Maven.